shakilmith/documentaion/jpa/creating-our-first-jpa-application/index.md

 Here you can see, inside em.getTransaction().begin() method we have created 3 Person objects with data.
 And then, we call entity-manager persist method to store them into our database.

 Wait, before running or executing the PersonPersistent class, we have to create another file called persistence.xml file.
-In this file we will provide our database information and confifure the Person entity class.
+In this file we will provide our database information and configure the Person entity class.

 9. So, create persistence.xml file to map or provide the database information and configure the entity classes.
 The persistence.xml file must be located in src/main/resources/META-INF folder.